Could you tell me more about Choice schools?

 When will I hear back from Explorer regarding enrollment?

 Lake Washington School District sets an enrollment timeline that all Choice schools follow.
 It varies slightly from year to year.
-Applications are typically due near the end of January, and the lottery held in early February.
-Notification letters are sent out in mid-February and the acceptance deadline is near the end of February.
+Applications are due mid-December, and the lottery held in January.
+Notification letters are sent out in mid-January and the acceptance deadline is near the end of January.
 At this time, we will tour the top 10 students on each waitlist for grades 2-5 so that those families can make an educated decision should a spot open up.

 Why are the tours conducted for waitlisted families?